The History of Hayes Mansion

 LEARN ABOUT THE LEGENDARY MANSION IN SAN JOSE

 The Hayes family, led by the matriarch, Mary Hayes Chynoweth (pictured below), accrued their wealth through iron ore mining ventures in Wisconsin and Michigan beginning in 1885.
-The family, Mary, her two sons, Jay O. Hayes and Everis A. Hayes (pictured below), along with their young families, moved to San Jose in 1887 after purchasing 239 acres and a house from Frederick Tennant.
-Their first mansion, a 22,000-square foot 1891 Queen Anne Victorian with more than fifty rooms, burned to the ground in 1899.
+The family, Mary, and her two sons, Jay O. Hayes and Everis A. Hayes (pictured below), along with their young families, moved to San Jose in 1887 after purchasing 239 acres and a house from Frederick Tennant.
+Their first mansion, a 22,000-square-foot 1891 Queen Anne Victorian with more than fifty rooms, burned to the ground in 1899.
+The hotel is a member of the Historic Hotels of America, the official program of the National Trust for Historic Preservation, since 2019.
+The Historic Hotels of America is comprised of historic hotels that have preserved their authenticity, sense of place, and architectural integrity.

 Mary Hayes